-1.3.3.1 Year One Students
+1.4.1 Year One Students

-Students receiving the Redekop School of Business Merit Award in their first year at CMU can receive up to \$7,000 over the four years of a business major at CMU.
+Students receiving the Redekop School of Business Award in their first year at CMU can receive up to \$20,000 over the four years of a business major at CMU.
 This award will be presented to new and transfer students who complete the application process and meet the eligibility criteria of the award.
-A combined maximum of twenty transfer students and new student will be awarded this scholarship for each academic year.
+A combined maximum of twenty transfer students and new students will be awarded this scholarship for each academic year.
 Applications will be accepted and awards assigned until all awards have been given out.

-New students will receive \$2,500 in the first year of this award and may receive \$1,500 in each of the remaining three years of the award.
-Continuation of the award requires students to maintain GPA and enrolment criteria as well as submit the Redekop School of Business Merit Award Continuance Form each year.
+Continuation of the award requires students to maintain GPA and enrolment criteria as well as submit the Redekop School of Business Award Continuance Form each year.
 Eligibility requirements are as follows:

 - A completed application form. - A CMU academic entrance average of 75% over three academic subjects including either Pre-Calculus Math 40S or Applied Math 40S (or equivalents), and English, with a minimum grade of 60% in each.
-Students who have not completed the math requirement may be considered on a case-by-case basis for the entrance award, conditional upon registering for MATH-0900 Pre-Calculus Mathematics during the first year at CMU. - A 250 word statement on what inspires you to pursue studies in Business at CMU. - A nomination regarding your suitability for study in the Redekop School of Business (see nomination form for details). - Registration in a minimum of 12 credit hours including required business courses in each of fall and winter semesters.
+Students who have not completed the math requirement may be considered on a case-bycase basis for the entrance award. - A 250 word statement on what inspires you to pursue studies in Business at CMU. - A nomination regarding your suitability for study in the Redekop School of Business (see nomination form for details). - Registration in a minimum of 12 credit hours including required business courses in each of fall and winter semesters.

-1.3.3.2 Transfer Students
+1.4.2 Transfer Students